newhoo/RestfulBox/README.md

 #### Add
 1. Click <kbd>Add</kbd> button, input unique and brief name such as `DEV`, `FAT`, `UAT`, `PRE`, `PRO`.
 2. Add/delete/move key-values in current env group, be enabled when selected checkbox.
-3. When create a env group, it will create a default key-value `baseUrl: http://localhost:8080` used for replacing `{{baseUrl}}` in URL input box.
+3. When create a env group, it will create a default key-value `baseUrl: http://localhost:8080` used for replacing `{{baseUrl}}` in Config tab for http api.
 4. **VALUE** is string type, can use `Built-in function variable` and `Script variable`.
 See below for more.

 ![env_add.png](images/env_add.png)